|

 important motivic material from the ancient Dorian scale as it was sung

 in the chromatic genus.
-Recorded on the OASIS CD
+Recorded on the CD

-LAND OF THE FARTHER SUNS (1992) by David Alpher.
+LAND OF THE FARTHER SUNS (1992) for narrator, four flutes (flute/piccolo, flute,

-The text in this significant concert piece is from the poetry of Stephen
+The text is from the poetry of Stephen

 Crane.
 The work is constructed in the manner of a song cycle, only with